Gifted and Talented Pathway (GATE)

 Languages: Students choose to study ONE of Indonesian, Japanese or Mandarin.

-STEM Electives: The STEM electives are Computing: Coding and Aviation, which are available to all students.
-These incorporate Design thinking and project-based learning.
+STEM Electives: Year 7 STEM electives are available to all students.
+These are Coding and Aviation, which incorporate design thinking and project-based learning.

 Successful students will be offered the following scholarships: